-ASSEMBLY OF R.A.
-AND DEC.
-AXES
+Assembly of R.A. and Dec.
+Axes

 One of the many features of the 1100GTO mount is internal cable routing.
 Internal cabling adds protection and convenience.
 It eliminates many concerns, such as cable-snags and excessive dew exposure to electrical parts, whether the telescope is in the backyard or at remote sites.
+Note: "Servo Cable" and "Y-cable" are used interchangeably.